setarekhosravi/LordOfTheBots/README.md

-# 🧙‍♂️ LordOfTheBots: Your Middle-earth Guide 🧝‍♀️
+# 🧙‍♂️ Lord Of The Bots: Your Middle-earth Guide 🧝‍♀️

 ![Middle-earth Banner](images/lotr-1920-x-1080-background-nz9pdysn0k1rmu3s.jpg)

 ## 📜 Overview

-Welcome to **LordOfTheBots** - your ultimate companion through the realms of Middle-earth!
+Welcome to **Lord Of The Bots** - your ultimate companion through the realms of Middle-earth!
 This AI chatbot has been forged in the fires of Mount Doom (or rather, with OpenAI and Hugging Face) to answer all your burning questions about J.R.R.
 Tolkien's legendary world of "The Lord of the Rings" - from the books to Peter Jackson's epic film trilogy.

 *"Not all those who wander are lost, but those who have questions about Middle-earth have found the right bot!"*